reubenosborne/reubenosborne.github.io/_posts/2017-11-23-Future-City.md

 A blessing had befallen me the day prior when I found an SD card full of photos from my recent trip to America.
 I had assumed all of the photos were on my missing card so uncovering these precious memories makes me dizzy with appreciation and I spend the taxi ride to the airport editing until I'm forced to lay my head down and sleep.

 The flight is unremarkable.
-I doze in and out of sleep, dreaming of roti chenai and teh tarik as my German co-passenger sneezes next to, and on me.
+I doze in and out of consciousness, dreaming of roti chenai and teh tarik as my German co-passenger sneezes next to, and on me.

 <figure>
   <img src="{{site.url}}/images/train.jpeg" class="imgWide" alt="Future Stairs"/>